 For breakfast, several pieces of fruit, a couple of empanada like pockets with meat or cheese, and delicious Colombian coffee set us back less than $5 for two people.

 Try the local country-style soft and somewhat salty cheese, served from an fresh enormous block carried in to the city each day.

 Or chow down on “Plato Tipico” – a paella-like dish dressed with shellfish.

 At night, the smoke of street food permeates the plazas.
 Look for plates made up with spicy chorizo-style sausages, meat and vegetable kebobs and roasted corn.

-Savor the Delicious Caribbean Flavors from the Best Restaurants in Cartagena
+Top Things to Do in Cartagena, Colombia: Savor the Delicious Caribbean Flavors from the Best Restaurants

 Eating Your Way Through Cartagena – by Andrew John Virtue Dobson, Dobbernationloves

 Colombian cuisine includes the cooking traditions and practices of Colombia’s Caribbean shoreline, Pacific coast, mountains, jungle and ranchlands.
 Menu offerings vary regionally and are influenced by the indigenous Chibcha, Spanish, African, Arab and Asian cultures that have left an impression on kitchens from Cali to Cartagena.

 If you’re visiting Cartagena you’ll have the opportunity to enjoy hearty Colombian national dishes as well as tropical creations unique to the Caribbean coast.
 The cuisine in Cartagena is seriously sublime!